Our purpose and strategy

 If you want to bring your knowledge and skills to a truly transformative, widescale digital environment, we’d love to hear from you.

-Xinyi is pioneering master data strategy at the Group alongside her part-time role as a concert pianist.
+Xinyi is pioneering AI and advanced analytics at the Group alongside her part-time role as a concert pianist.

 Lloyds Banking Group is best known for its portfolio of financial services brands.